 Several studies show that low income segments have been able to construct their own houses after migrating to the cities (UNICEF estimates that around 80% of the new houses constructed in Kabul in the 1990s have been self-built).
 However, this population is still faced with poor housing quality, as well as housing insecurity, since they are essentially squatters with no land rights.
 An AREU case study notes that insecure titles "may discourage households from improving their housing, as it appears irrational to invest under such conditions, where final ownership is not established.
 However, it also has been observed during the study that investments in housing improvement serve as an explicit strategy to secure tenure."
 The housing situation in Kabul and Jalalabad can be extrapolated to other major cities in Afghanistan, since all have experienced a significant growth in their population during the last decade.

-The overall housing shortage in Kabul due to existing backlog is estimated at 1.5 million units, which does not include the need for housing upgrades.
+The overall housing shortage in Afghanistan is estimated at 1.5 million units, which does not include the need for housing upgrades.
 The incremental yearly demand due to population growth is estimated at 200,000-230,000 units.
 Conversely there are few units being built to meet this demand, with most homes being self-built.
 The following figure shows the demand for houses at the estimated growth rate.